 - Provoleta is for the cheese lovers.
 Usually an appetizer to the asado, it is a thick slice of provolone cheese grilled to a crispy top and gooey underbelly, garnished with chilli flakes, herbs, and drizzled with olive oil.
 Feast on!

 Best time: All day, every day!

-If your idea of Antarctica is a barren tundra, think again.
+If your idea of touring Antarctica is a barren tundra, think again.
 The world's seventh continent is a stunning landscape full of glaciers, icebergs, mountains, and sprawling bodies of water.
-If you think it's too cold for life on Antarctica, you'd be wrong again.
+If you think it's too cold for life in Antarctica, you'd be wrong again.
 It's home to an abundant amount of wildlife including penguins, seals, whales, and a variety of seabirds.
 And finally, contrary to popular belief, there's a whole lot of sunshine (if you visit at the right time, of course).
-A cruise to the Antarctica is for adventurous and dedicated travelers who truly want to see and experience things that much of the general traveling population doesn't.
+A cruise to Antarctica is for adventurous and dedicated travelers who truly want to see and experience things that much of the general traveling population doesn't.

 The majority of the cruises depart from Ushuaia and head through the aforementioned Beagle Channel.
-Cruise highlights include crossing the Drake Passage, visiting the South Shetland Islands, glacier gazing in Paradise Bay, and admiring the scenery and wildlife all around the Arctic Peninsula.
+Cruise highlights include crossing the Drake Passage, visiting the South Shetland Islands, glacier gazing in Paradise Bay and admiring the scenery and wildlife all around the Arctic Peninsula.

 - Best season: Late spring, summer, and early fall (November – April) is best for wildlife viewing, mild temperatures, and the most hours of sunlight.

 At first, Argentina might seem overwhelming in size and in its abundance of demanding activities.
-If you've got the energy and passion for all-out travel in a country that's just as much challenging as it is rewarding, then don't hesitate to book a trip to Argentina.
+If you've got the energy and passion for all-out travel in a country that's just as challenging as it is rewarding, then don't hesitate to book a trip to Argentina.
 The things to do, places to see, and experiences to be had are truly second to none.